Alexandra Gardner: Early life and career

 Alexandra Gardner was born in 1967 and raised in Washington, DC.
 She studied percussion (focusing on marimba), composition and electronic music with Charles Barbour, Annea Lockwood and Richard Edward Wilson at Vassar College.
-After taking a year off to intern at Harvestworks Digital Media Arts Center, she graduated with a BA degree in music in 1990 and began creating electronic music in collaborations with modern dance choreographers and groups in the DC area, including Sharon Mansur, Deborah Riley and Liz Lerman Dance Exchange.
+After taking a year off to intern at Harvestworks Digital Media Arts Center, she graduated with an A.B. degree in music in 1990 and began creating electronic music in collaborations with modern dance choreographers and groups in the DC area, including Sharon Mansur, Deborah Riley and Liz Lerman Dance Exchange.

 In 1993, she enrolled at CalArts, where she studied with Morton Subotnick and explored Afro-Cuban and Ghanaian percussion in performance outside of school.
 After the 1994 Northridge Earthquake, she returned to the east coast, enrolling at the Peabody Institute of Johns Hopkins University (M.M.
 Composition, 1997) in Baltimore and studying with Ronald Caltabiano and Jean Eichelberger Ivey.

 Since then, in addition to composing, Gardner has taught at the Levine School of Music, worked as an audio engineer for NPR, served as an associate editor for NewMusicBox, and provided coaching for music creators.